-“Asides that though, you are thoughtful.
+“Aside from that, you are thoughtful.
 You are fiercely loyal, and you love wholly and completely.
-I have seen people who have suffered half of what you endured with Ronke, and none of them would do what you did for her.
+I have seen people who have suffered half of what you endured with Ronke, and they would never have done what you did for her.
 The list is much longer, but I’m sure you get the point.
-So I would appreciate it if you never said you were not special…ever again.”
+So I would appreciate it if you never said you were not special ever again.”

 “Point taken.”
 Akudo’s voice was barely a whisper.